The Junior Lawyers Club Safeguarding Policy:

 - We disable screen sharing by anyone other than the tutors in the session.
 We also disable chat boxes, so students can only communicate verbally.

-- We do not record or store sessions, and participants are not allowed to take pictures or record the workshops.
+- We do not record or store sessions.

 - We will ask you to activate your camera so everyone can see who is talking to them.
 You can choose a virtual background, to mask the background of your room, so long as the processor on your computer is able to cope with this.
 It is fine for participants to join from a bedroom but please ensure no bed is visible on screen.

 - We expect a parent or guardian to be present during the session, but not visible on screen.
-Parents/guardians remain responsible for participants under 16 during the online workshops and are expected to be aware of what is showing both on and in the background of the screen.
+Parents/guardians remain responsible for participants under 18 during the online workshops and are expected to be aware of what is showing both on and in the background of the screen.
+To protect the privacy of participants, students are not allowed to record or share any images, video or audio of the classes in any way.
+The parent or carer of the student remains responsible for ensuring that this rule is adhered to, and agrees to indemnify the JLC for any losses or liabilities arising through an act or omission of the parent, carer or child.
+The JLC accepts no responsibility for breach of this rule.
+A student who breaks this rule faces immediate suspension.

 - Tutors will remove participants from the room if anything inappropriate is shown or heard in their backgrounds.